felop/datasetCleaner/README.md

 # datasetCleaner
-A dataset cleaner for pictures

-## Getting Started
+A small library that deletes every corrupted image in a dataset

 ### 🛠 Prerequisites